Stupendemys: Phylogeny

 Although initially believed to be a pelomedusid by Wood, later studies consistently recovered Stupendemys as a podocnemidid turtle instead.
 In 2020 Stupendemys was recovered as a basal member of Erymnochelyinae.
 However, this position was influenced by the inclusion of material belonging to Caninemys.
 In their 2021 publication, Cadena and colleagues again attempted to determine the relationship between Stupendemys and other pan-pleurodiran turtles using the morphological characters established previously by Joyce and colleagues (2021), 268 characters across 104 species of turtles.
 The analysis was run once with all taxa and once with a focus on Podocnemidoidae, removing all other taxa safe for Proganochelys quenstedti, Notoemys laticentralis, and Platychelys oberndorferi.
 The single most parsimonious tree resulting from the second analysis recovered Stupendemys as an early branching member of a clade with Peltocephalus dumerilianus at its base.
 Caninemys, now recognized as a distinct taxon, nested at the base of Erymnochelyinae.
-A modified version of this tree, excluding the outgroups, is depicted below:
+Similar results were later recovered in the 2024 description of Peltocephalus maturin.